icebarf/tgchannel-discord-bridge/README.md

 u!begin
 ```

-This turns of default small uploads option and the default behavior becomes:
+This turns ofo default small uploads option and the default behavior becomes:
 copy file to `media_location` and append the file name to `media_url`.
 The bot
 will then post that URL on discord.